k1LoW/runn/docs/designs/id.md

 c5.yml/c1
 ```

-If there are no duplicates, the hashed value of the first two nodes is used as the ID of each runbook.
+If there are no duplicates, the hashed value of the first two elements is used as the ID of each runbook.

 ```
 hash('a1.yml/a')